Shippable/docs/sources/deploy/deploy-mvp-1.md

     Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

     - Set the friendly name of the integration as `app_docker_hub`.
-If you change the name, please change change it also in the yml below.
+If you change the name, please change it also in the yml below.

 * Yml block

     Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
   resources:
     - name: app_image # resource friendly name
       type: image
       integration: app_docker_hub
       pointer:
         sourceName: devops/deploy_node_app #this will change based on registry
       seed:
         versionName: "master.1"  #Specify the tag of your image.
 ```

 ##2.
 Define `app_options`.